Pritish Nandy: Humanitarian work

-Pritish Nandy has worked for many causes but is best known as the founder of People for Animals, India's largest animal protection NGO that Maneka Gandhi, its co-founder, heads and runs as chairperson.
+Nandy worked for many causes but is best known as the founder of People for Animals, India's largest animal protection NGO that Maneka Gandhi, its co-founder, heads and runs as chairperson.
 He received the International Humanitarian Award at the Genesis Awards in Los Angeles in 2012, supported by the Humane Society of the United States, the largest animal protection body in the US.

-On 28 November 2012 Pritish Nandy founded World Compassion Day, a platform for promoting the values of compassion and ahimsa, and the first lecture on the occasion was delivered in Mumbai by the 14th Dalai Lama who spoke on the ethical treatment of animals.
+On 28 November 2012, Nandy founded World Compassion Day, a platform for promoting the values of compassion and ahimsa, and the first lecture on the occasion was delivered in Mumbai by the 14th Dalai Lama who spoke on the ethical treatment of animals.

 Film and television

-Nandy founded Pritish Nandy Communications in 1993 and remains its non-executive chairman and creative mentor.
+Nandy founded Pritish Nandy Communications in 1993 and remained its non-executive chairman and creative mentor.
 The company's first programme was a chat show titled The Pritish Nandy Show which aired on Doordarshan, India's public broadcasting channel.
 This was the first signature show on Indian television.
 This was followed by Fiscal Fitness: The Pritish Nandy Business Show, India's first weekly business show, on Zee TV.

-Nandy has presented over 500 news and current affairs shows on Doordarshan, Zee TV and Sony TV.
+Nandy presented over 500 news and current affairs shows on Doordarshan, Zee TV and Sony TV.

-He has made 24 films over the years, which have won numerous awards and much critical acclaim.
+He made 24 films over the years, which won numerous awards and much critical acclaim.
 His company Pritish Nandy Communications spearheaded the multiplex film genre in India.

 The very successful Original series made by his company, ‘’Four More Shots Please!’’ (for Amazon and streaming on Prime Video) won an International Emmy nomination in 2020 and several other awards across the world.
 The Amazon India Creative Head called it their most watched show out of India in a quote to the New York Times which carried a major story on the show and its impact.

 ‘’Modern Love Mumbai’’, his most recent Original show (2022) has been critically acclaimed and opened to a record breaking viewership.